-I get questions all the time about how I got to be where I am today (and it’s really hard for me to think of it in those terms, because I don’t feel like I’ve “arrived”.
+I get questions all the time from beginners about ‘How Did You Get to Where You Are Now?’ (and it’s really hard for me to think of it in those terms, because I don’t feel like I’ve “arrived”.
 I think I’m still somewhere in the middle of my path). 🙂

 When I sit down and really think about the answer to that question, the simple answer is steps.